UBI 3 Unit 4 - Words with Multiple Meanings

 Homophone Yes No sea / see

 Different books use these labels in slightly different ways.
-In this unit, we will use the terms in a practical and simple way.
+Here we are using them in a practical and simple way.

 🔊 1) HOMOPHONES